 Farmhouses and Homestays

-Staying in a farmhouse or homestay in Bhutan offers a truly immersive experience into the country’s rich traditions, warm hospitality, and serene way of life.
-Unlike hotels, these accommodations provide a first-hand glimpse into the daily lives of Bhutanese families, making it a perfect choice for travellers seeking authenticity.
+Staying in a farmhouse or homestay in Bhutan offers a truly immersive experience into the country's rich traditions, warm hospitality, and serene way of life.
+Unlike hotels, these accommodations provide a first-hand glimpse into the daily lives of Bhutanese families — perfect for travellers seeking authenticity.

 Why Choose a Bhutanese Farmhouse or Homestay?

-• Traditional Bhutanese Architecture – Experience the charm of wooden houses adorned with intricate carvings, colourful paintings, and classic Bhutanese motifs.
+- Traditional Bhutanese Architecture — Experience wooden houses adorned with intricate carvings, colourful paintings, and classic Bhutanese motifs.

-• Organic & Homemade Cuisine – Enjoy farm-to-table meals, with ingredients sourced directly from the surrounding fields.
-Don’t miss out on Ema Datshi (chilli and cheese stew), Bhutan’s beloved dish!
+- Organic & Homemade Cuisine — Enjoy farm-to-table meals with ingredients sourced directly from surrounding fields.
+Don't miss Ema Datshi (chilli and cheese stew)!

 Paro Village View Homestay